On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

 How Ohno Pivoted his Approach

 Beginning in 2002, he started to approach his financial endeavors with a different perspective.
-“Business and investing are long-term life pursuits,” he said.
+“Business and investing are long-term life pursuits,” he says.
 “It is something that you never truly master.”

 Taking a long-term approach can seem boring.
 Ohno knows it: The same applies in the world of athletics.